Zeumo/field-validator/README.md

 # Validations

-By default, all validations are disabled.
-Core validations:
+By default, validations are disabled.
+Core validations are:

 * length
 * lowercase
 * uppercase
 * numbers
 * symbols

+A validation can be a Boolean or RegExp to override the default matchers.

 An array of `includes` and `excludes` can also be used to define more complex rules.